Skip to content

 Snap up a car park (and save the environment) with this smart city solution

 Across major Australian cities, it’s not uncommon to spend more than fifteen minutes trying to find a car park.
-Many of us live through this experience daily, but it’s also backed up by In fact, people spend up to 3,120 hours of their lives trying to find a place to park their cars.
+Many of us live through this experience daily, but it’s also backed up by independent research.
+In fact, people spend up to 3,120 hours of their lives trying to find a place to park their cars.
 It’s safe to say that anyone who lives in a densely populated area is familiar with driving in circles, looking for that elusive car park.

 As you can imagine, a large chunk of traffic congestion is often caused by this very issue.
 Academic research on parking behaviour across several continents has revealed that 30% of traffic in a congestion zone is comprised of people looking for a free vehicle bay.
 That’s a long, winding, circling queue of vehicles, with each motorist unaware of their place in the queue and how many other drivers might be in front of them.
 And, unfortunately, it seems that congestion is only increasing over time.